 The Digital Difference

-Boulder Community Hospital was the first facility in Boulder County to offer the latest advance in diagnosing breast cancer -- digital mammography.
+BCH had the first facility in Boulder County to offer the latest advance in diagnosing breast cancer -- digital mammography.

 A digital mammogram not only produces quicker results, it uses less radiation than standard film mammography and offers other significant advantages for patients—shorter exam times, reduced need for repeat mammograms and more accurate detection of abnormalities.